ShandaQ/FinalProject/README.md

     a backend using MongoDB, NodeJS.

     # Future Enhancements

+    Allow the user of the app to upoad a picture or video and save it to Mongodb using fsgrid.

     On the userside I would like to add a map that talks to a crime api to show and inform the uses of what's going on in their community.
 Awareness is key and information is knowledge.